vineelko/patina/docs/src/patina.md

 - Support for [Enhanced Memory Protections](https://microsoft.github.io/mu/WhatAndWhy/enhancedmemoryprotection/).
 - Source-level debugging support.
 - Built-in Brotli and EFI decompression support.
-- Infrastructure (in the `patina_sdk::test` module) for on-platform execution of unit tests.
+- Infrastructure (in the `patina::test` module) for on-platform execution of unit tests.

 ``` admonish important
 The Patina DXE Core otherwise supports the normal responsibilities of a DXE Core except for the design restrictions